-Over the 2017 Easter weekend, Royal Greenwich welcomes the Rendez-Vous 2017 Tall Ships Regatta before the start of the first race to Sines, Portugal – off the coast of Torbay, Devon.
+Over the 2017 Easter weekend, Royal Greenwich welcomed the Rendez-Vous 2017 Tall Ships Regatta before the start of the first race to Sines, Portugal – off the coast of Torbay, Devon.

 Maritime Greenwich has been associated with the sea and navigation for centuries.
 It’s now a World Heritage Site where you can visit world-class maritime attractions.
 These include the Cutty Sark, the Royal Observatory, and National Maritime Museum.
 Beyond Greenwich and into London, it’s hard to find the right words to describe one of the world’s most unique and vibrant capital cities.

 In addition to its rich history, Royal Greenwich also has the longest riverfront setting of all the London boroughs.
-Four days of port activities will take place along in the bustling town centres of Woolwich and Greenwich, with an exciting programme of entertainment, music and fireworks.
+Four days of port activities took place along in the bustling town centres of Woolwich and Greenwich, with an exciting programme of entertainment, music and fireworks.

-Ships taking part in the launch of the Regatta will be anchored at two sites in the borough, which will be the locations of festival villages.
-These are the Maritime Greenwich UNESCO World Heritage Site in Greenwich town centre, and the Royal Arsenal Riverside in Woolwich.
+Ships who took part in the launch of the Regatta were anchored at two sites in the borough, the Maritime Greenwich UNESCO World Heritage Site in Greenwich town centre, and the Royal Arsenal Riverside in Woolwich.

-Are you looking to cover this event for TV, radio, print or online media?
+Are you looking to cover our events for TV, radio, print or online media?
 Our dedicated media page has information about media accreditation, our online photo library, and much more.